 Finally, we know that some children grow out of ADHD symptoms as they become teenagers and young adults.
 Hyperactive and impulsive symptoms often wane through adolescence, while inattentive symptoms may continue to be a problem into adulthood.

-Regardless of whether or not a child has ADHD, if his behaviors interfere with learning, making friends and being a part of the family, then he needs help.
+Regardless of whether or not a child has ADHD, if their behaviors interfere with learning, making friends and being a part of the family, then they need help.
 But the behavioral therapies and medications that can work wonders for kids with ADHD aren’t appropriate for children who are struggling to meet expectations just because they are less mature than those they are being compared to.

 There are also other problems that can be misread as ADHD.
 Anxiety and trauma, for instance, can also cause inattention and what looks like impulsivity.
 That’s why it’s important that kids with behavior issues be evaluated thoroughly; careful and effective diagnosis benefits everyone.